percona/percona-toolkit/CONTRIBUTE.md

 git clone https://github.com/<your-username>/percona-toolkit.git ${HOME}/perldev/percona-toolkit
 ```

-For testing, we are going to need to have MySQL with slaves.
+For testing, we are going to need to have MySQL with replicas.
 For that, we already have scripts in the sandbox directory but first we need to download MySQL binaries.
-Please download the Linux Generic tar file for your distrubution from [https://www.percona.com/downloads/Percona-Server-5.6/](https://www.percona.com/downloads/Percona-Server-5.6/).
+Please download the Linux Generic tar file for your distribution from [Percona Server for MySQL download page](https://www.percona.com/downloads/Percona-Server-LATEST/).

 ### Set up MySQL sandbox
 In this example, we are going to download Percona Server 5.6.32.
 Since I am using Ubuntu, according to the documentation [here](https://www.percona.com/doc/percona-server/5.6/installation.html#installing-percona-server-from-a-binary-tarball), I am going to need this tar file: [Percona-Server-5.6.32-rel78.1-Linux.x86_64.ssl100.tar.gz](https://www.percona.com/downloads/Percona-Server-5.6/Percona-Server-5.6.32-78.1/binary/tarball/Percona-Server-5.6.32-rel78.1-Linux.x86_64.ssl100.tar.gz).